Fahim017803/Python_for_devops/README.md

-# Python for DevOps 🐍⚙️
+# Python for DevOps – Automation & Scripting

 This repository contains my **Python learning and practice work focused on DevOps use cases**.
 The goal is to use Python as a **tool for automation, scripting, and system-level tasks**, not just general programming.